viafoura/deprecated-buri/README.md

 It must do so for at a minimum, all combinations of HVM and paravirtualized systems, in either instance storage or EBS-backed root volumes, on Amazon EC2, with aim to also support Eucalyptus clouds as well.

 Out of scope for now are supporting any other cloud types, or non-cloud installations.
+As well, 32-bit will not be considered here.

 Ubuntu will be the initial OS target.
 Others might follow.